kailash-manasarovar/statement/docs/timeline/2024/march/13-end.md

 ![Up yours](../../../content/tweets/march-2024/up-yours.png)

+- There is a sense of having become so accustomed to the daily terrorizing, I'm able to withstand it, collect myself, and continue on into battle.
-- I want them to know I will be going to the conservatory to practice the piano in the morning.
+- I want them to know I *will* be going to the conservatory to practice the piano in the morning.

 ## Thursday 14th March